Button — Smart UI JavaScript API

 Default value

-<smart-button click-mode='hover'></smart-button>
+<smart-button click-mode="hover"></smart-button>

-const button = document.querySelector('smart-button');
+const el = document.querySelector('smart-button');

-const button = document.querySelector('smart-button');
+const el = document.querySelector('smart-button');

-let clickMode = button.clickMode;
+const clickMode = el.clickMode;

 Specifies the inner content of the element, such as text, HTML, or child elements, determining what is displayed inside the element on the web page.